ARKO SEN

 HCL Software had a wide range of sprawling enterprise products which were using a mixed bag of design systems, some none at all.
 Universally adopting an open source design system was possible but it would dilute the brand identity and custom requests were hard to field.
 Furthermore, the growth and direction of an open source system was not in the hands of HCL Software.
 Meanwhile, the products themselves are not mandated to use any specific design system, so they had to be convinced with due evidence to pick up a homegrown one.

 We researched some of the leading design systems at that point, Microsoft Fluent, IBM Carbon and Google Material, and created our own from scratch.
-It started with 25 basic components and then grew as per the products' needs.
+It started with 25 basic components with 2 adopters and then grew as per the products' needs.
+It has grown through 3+ stable versions, to 60+ components, 100+ patterns, supporting 12+ adopting products.

 The role and journey